Notes for the 5th-Edition

 live beneath the surface).
 Svartaland is known for having the strongest horses in TheWorld, and the

-Hardrada family, in ages past, have had dragons for mounts.
+Hardrada family, in ages past, employed dragons for mounts.
 The Svartriki rulers always have an eye

 on slowly acquiring more territory to the south and east.